The fragile nature of road transportation networks: Problem formulation

-\begin{assumption} This study focuses on the recovery process following disruptions. \end{assumption} Since disruptions are abnormal events with different manifestations of onset and they can last for an uncertain duration, our study assumes them as instantaneous for simplification, illustrated by the dashed lines in Fig. \ref{fig: disruption}.
-We then examine the fragile properties of road transportation networks focusing on the recovery process from disruption, with the system dynamics explicitly defined by MFDs.
-For example, in Fig. \ref{fig: demand}, a demand disruption pushes the traffic state from the original state instantaneously to the new equilibrium point, followed by the recovery process.
+\begin{assumption} This study focuses on the recovery process following disruptions. \end{assumption} Since disruptions are abnormal events with different manifestations of onset and can last for an uncertain duration, our study assumes disruptions are instantaneous for simplification.
+More precisely, a demand disruption instantaneously pushes the original equilibrium to the new disrupted traffic state in Fig. \ref{fig: demand}.
+Similarly, the removal of supply constraints immediately shifts the disrupted MFD to the normal MFD in Fig. \ref{fig: supply}.
+We then focus on examining the fragile properties of road transportation networks, targeting the recovery process from either demand or supply disruptions, with the system dynamics explicitly defined by MFDs.

-\begin{assumption} The base demand should be sufficiently low. \end{assumption} Following Assumption. \ref{ass: onset}, a critical condition to be avoided in this study is the network succumbing to a complete gridlock, where recovery is not possible anymore.
-If the base demand $q_0$ is higher than the outflow $q'=G(k')$ after a demand disruption or $q'=(1-r)G(k_c)$ after a supply disruption, then the traffic state will gradually move to the gridlock point $(k_{\rm max},0)$.
-Mathematically, this assumption can be formulated as $q_0 < G(k')$ for demand disruption, whereas $q_0 < (1-r)G(k_c)$ for supply disruptions.
+\begin{assumption} The base demand should be sufficiently low. \end{assumption} Following Assumption \ref{ass: onset}, a critical condition to be avoided in this study is the network succumbing to a complete gridlock, where recovery is not possible anymore.
+If the base demand flow $q_0$ is higher than the demand disruption flow $q'=G(k')$ after a demand disruption or $q'=(1-r)G(k_c)$ after a supply disruption, then the traffic state will gradually move to the gridlock point $(k_{\rm max},0)$.
+Mathematically, this assumption can be formulated as $q_0 < G(k')$ for demand disruptions as well as $q_0 < (1-r)G(k_c)$ for supply disruptions.

-\begin{assumption} Demand and supply disruptions fall on opposite sides of the critical density. \end{assumption}
+\begin{assumption} Demand and supply disruptions fall on the opposite sides of the critical density. \end{assumption}

-A surging demand should be considered a disruption only when it pushes the traffic state to the congested zone on the MFD, illustrated as the shaded area in red in Fig. \ref{fig: demand}, causing a reduction in the network's maximal possible serviceability.
-For supply disruption, similar to Assumption. \ref{ass: below}, if the traffic state can ever surpass the maximal capacity of the disrupted MFD profile, the traffic density will continue to accumulate until a full gridlock.
-Therefore, the traffic state after disruption shall lie within the uncongested zone, shown as the orange shaded area in Fig. \ref{fig: supply}.
+A surging demand should be considered a disruption only when it pushes the traffic state to the congested branch on the MFD, illustrated as the red shaded area in Fig. \ref{fig: demand}, causing a reduction in the network's maximal possible serviceability.
+For supply disruption, similar to Assumption \ref{ass: below}, if the traffic state can ever surpass the maximal capacity of the disrupted MFD profile, the traffic density will continue to accumulate until a full gridlock.
+Therefore, the traffic state after disruption shall still lie within the uncongested zone, shown as the beige shaded area in Fig. \ref{fig: supply}.
 Mathematically, this assumption can be formulated as $k' > k_c$ for demand disruptions, whereas $k' < k_c$ for supply disruptions.